kostasb100/low-cost-plant-based-meat-moisture-device/README.md

 The Raspberry Pi Camera Module~3 NoIR (CA) was positioned directly above the sample location at an approximate distance of 9 cm from the sample surface.
 CA was mounted using screws and placed in close proximity to the microcontroller, which was also secured using screws.
 Although not shown in diagram, two white LEDs were installed to the left and right of the camera and were controlled by the microcontroller.
 These LEDs were used to monitor color changes in the sample.
 Additional plastic caps were attached to each LED to diffuse their emitted light.

 The sample was placed on a scale constructed using a 500 g capacity load cell (Sensorcon, Micro Type Load Cell SC616C) , a 3D-printed black plate and an HX711 chip-based AD converter module (Akitsuki Denshi, AE-HX711-SIP) for signal acquisition.
 The module and its associated circuitry were housed inside an enclosure attached to the main sample chamber.
+It is important to note that the scale is only used for the initial experiments and the calibration of the device and is not supposed to be used when the device is fully developed.

 An additional platform as shown in Mechanical Diagrams/2D diagrams/SCALE/S6.PNG was later introduced on top of the scale to allow the sample to dry from its bottom surface rather than from its upper surface.
 This platform was designed in such a way that a piece of translucent plastic cut from a file holder could be placed over the plant-based meat sample and fixed in place.

 ## Future Work
+These are the areas in which the device could potentially be improved:

+- Multiple programs used in this research could be combined into a single GUI-based application.
+This software could be extended to automatically optimize image acquisition and processing parameters, for example by using machine learning techniques.

+- Further analysis and experiments are required to determine which regions of the images (inside the sample, outside the sample, or the total image area with shrinkage removed) provide the most valuable information for moisture estimation.
+It may be necessary to consider all regions to obtain reliable measurements.

+- Currently, identical image processing parameters are applied to every experimental cycle, which may introduce errors.
+It is therefore necessary to evaluate how well the shrinkage area is detected throughout the experiment and potentially implement a time-based shrinkage area detection algorithm that adapts to optical changes in the sample surface due to moisture loss.

+- The experimental workflow (capture.py) could be improved by first capturing images at higher shutter speeds (for edge detection) and then at lower speeds only for APV calculations (moisture analysis).

+- The correlation between shutter speed (exposure time) and changes in APV/moisture content loss (measured using the HX711-based scale) should be analyzed.
+There may be an optimal shutter speed at which moisture content changes are most accurately evaluated.

+- The weight scale and the algorithm used to acquire measurements should be improved, as the current setup does not provide accurate results.
+In many experiments, the sample weight increased during the initial hours, which is unlikely under dry winter conditions (December–January in Niigata).
+This may be due to faulty wiring, measurement drift, or issues in the capture.py pipeline (Programs/Capture Software/capture.py).

+- The correlation between changes in APV in different regions of the sample and changes in sample weight should be analyzed (after resolving the scale-related issues).

+- The mechanical design of the device could be improved to make it more compact, easier to assemble, and better at preventing stray light from entering the sample chamber.

+- The electronics (circuit boards, jumper wires, etc.) could be reorganized to fit more neatly, be shorter, and be easier to remove.

+- The distances between the halogen lamp, Fresnel lens, infrared transmittance filter, and the sample were not optimized.
+Further experiments are required to determine the optimal configuration, as well as the optimal distance between the camera and the sample.

+- Different low-cost light sources, such as ~940 nm NIR LEDs, halogen-tungsten lamps, or halogen lamps with different power ratings, could be evaluated to determine their effect on measurement results and to identify the most suitable illumination source.

+- Multiple light sources positioned at different angles could also be tested to assess their effect on measurement results, although this would require additional power supplies.
+Multiple visible light filters could also be used to further reduce the influence of visible and stray light.

+- Different plant-based meat recipes can be explored.
+These may include ingredients such as chickpea flour, soy protein isolate, pea protein isolate, rice protein isolate, tofu, okara (soy pulp remaining after tofu or soy milk production), as well as various root vegetables and legumes.
+The proposed device could be further developed and calibrated for such variations.

+- A more user-friendly manual and repository could be developed to make this project more accessible to people with different backgrounds :P

 ## References
 [1] Muncan, J., Tsenkova, R. Aquaphotomics|From Innovative Knowledge to Integrative Platform